iremustek/iremustek/README.md

 ## About Me
-- 💡 Machine Learning, Deep Learning and Data Science enthisuasist.
+- 💡 Passionate about AI, ML, Deep Learning and Data Science.
 - 🌍 Bridging complex algorithms with real-world solutions.
 - 📚 Exploring the potential of data for positive impact.